kosmisa/Battle_simulator/README.md

-Parctice of testin app with JEST
+Practice of testing app with JEST

 War Simulation Game with Detailed Battle Mechanics using React